A Guide to Creating Your Law Firm Marketing Budget

 You need to decide which marketing channels to use to promote your law practice.
 This could include social media marketing, video marketing, SEO spending, an awesome-user friendly website, mobile application development, email marketing, PPC advertising, and other online marketing solutions.

 Create a list of all the different types of marketing that you want to utilize as a part of your overall marketing strategy, and be exploring the different costs related each marketing channel.
 From there, start allocating your budget based on your previously set goals.

-Here are some of the most effective forms of online marketing for attorneys you can use to build brand awareness and generate new clients:
+Here are some of the most effective forms of SEO marketing for attorneys you can use to build brand awareness and generate new clients:

 - Social media marketing

 - PPC advertising